OWASP/www-project-mobile-app-security/index.md

 ## Donators

-While both the MASVS and the MSTG are created and maintained by the community on a voluntary basis, sometimes a little bit of outside help is required.
+While both the MASVS and the MASTG are created and maintained by the community on a voluntary basis, sometimes a little bit of outside help is required.
 We therefore thank our donators for providing the funds to support us on our project activities.
 The Donation Packages are described on the [Donation page](https://github.com/OWASP/owasp-mstg/blob/master/docs/donate.md).

 **The OWASP Foundation is very grateful for the support by the individuals and organizations listed.
 However please note, the OWASP Foundation is strictly vendor neutral and does not endorse any of its supporters.
-Donations do not influence the content of the MASVS or MSTG in any way.**
+Donations do not influence the content of the MASVS or MASTG in any way.**

 <br><br>
 <img src="assets/images/Donators/donators.png"/>